maketadickson/retail_sales_customer_analytics/README.md

 ORDER BY 5 DESC;
 ```

-**15: Which products have a price higher than the average price of all products?**
+**Task 15: Which products have a price higher than the average price of all products?**

 ```sql
 SELECT DISTINCT